 More importantly, failure to recognise a perforation at the time — or promptly when symptoms develop — can transform a manageable surgical complication into a life-threatening peritonitis.
 A patient who develops abdominal pain, fever, and peritonism after colonoscopy requires urgent investigation and return to theatre.
 Delayed recognition and treatment is a common basis for claims.

-Anastomotic leak after bowel resection
+When is an anastomotic leak after bowel resection negligent?

 When bowel is resected (removed) and the cut ends are joined together (anastomosis), the join can leak — causing bowel contents to spill into the peritoneal cavity.
 An anastomotic leak is a potentially fatal complication.
 Claims arise where: